Welcome to The Billy Studs privacy notice.

 |To use data analytics to improve our website, products/services, marketing, customer relationships and experiences||(a) Technical (b) Usage||

 |To make suggestions and recommendations to you about goods or services that may be of interest to you||(a) Identity (b) Contact (c) Technical (d) Usage (e) Profile||

 |To film or photograph event participation for the purpose of promoting attendance.||(a) Image||

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you in our marketing activities.

-You will receive marketing communications from us if you have requested information from us or purchased goods or services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have opted to receive that marketing.
+You may receive marketing communications from us if you have requested information from us or purchased goods or services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you will have opted to receive that marketing.

 We will get your express opt-in consent before we share your personal data with any company outside the The Billy Stud group of companies for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.